UW-Madison-DataScience/swcarpentry-workflows-in-practice/mobility.md

 Alright, now that you have the workflow down, use commands similar to the above to do the following:

-1. Add a statement to the `report.tex` file - something simple like "This is an awesome report" will be just fine for our example.
+1. Add a statement to the `report.tex` file in your "Laptop" copy of the simplestats directory - something simple like "This is an awesome report" will be just fine for our example.
 Make sure to add and commit your change.